boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

       corresponding bit is 0.
 The IPv6 EH associated with each bit is provided in  [NEW_IPFIX_IPv6EH_SUBREGISTRY].

-      Up to eight ipv6ExtensionHeaders IEs can be included to cover the 0-255 range.
-EHs are mapped to bits according to their option numbers. ipv6ExtensionHeaders IE instances MAY be ommited if there is no ambiguity to determine the position of an observed EH.
+      The value can be encoded in fewer octets as per the guidelines in Section 6.2 of [RFC7011].
-   Abstract Data Type: unsigned32
+   Abstract Data Type: unsigned
    Data Type Semantics: flags
    ElementId: 64
    Status: current
-   Reference: [RFC5102]
+   Reference: [RFC5102][This-Document]
    Additional Information:
       See the assigned bits to each IPv6 extension header in [NEW_IPFIX_IPv6EH_SUBREGISTRY].